 My main skill is in identifying collection risks and needs, and presenting those findings within the overall collection care framework.
 I seek to focus in on the complexities of caring for collections and present clients with a plan of action that is prioritised and realistic.
 As I have worked as a practicing archive conservator and held senior management positions, I believe this gives me a unique perspective and enables me to make sound, and sometimes pragmatic, decisions.

 I have also dedicated a good deal of my energies to professional (unpaid) work as I sincerely believe that it is important to contribute to the profession and that this gives me a wider appreciation of the archival world.
 I have held office on a variety of professional committees, including executive and special interest positions.
 In December 2013, I became the chair of one of the International Council on Archives Expert Groups - Archive Buildings & Environments.
+In January 2019, I will relinquish this role, but will still stay close to ICA activities.
+In addition, I was elected as a Fellow of ICA at the Annual Conference in Yaounde, Cameroon, November 2018.

 I have also endeavoured to spread my learning and my developing views on the world of conservation and collection care via publications, talks and by providing training modules.
 I am a co-author of the "Benchmarks in Collection Care for Museums, Archives and Libraries" and the Archive Skills Consultancy's training handbook for Basic Archive Skills.
 Additionally, I am also the author of a guidance leaflet, Library and Archive Storage Furniture, accessible on the British Library's website.
 In 2013, I was also pleased to be the co-author, with Dr. Helen Forde, of the key book on archives preservation for Facet.